-Most household products can irritate eyes and a few have the potential to cause real harm.
-Prompt irrigation with plain water is vital, and it needs to continue long enough to be effective.
+Most household products can irritate eyes and a few can cause real harm.
+Prompt irrigation with plain water is vital after eye exposures, and it needs to continue long enough to be effective.

-Eyes heal very quickly and permanent damage is not common, but left untreated even a minor injury may become infected and lead to permanent vision loss.
+Eyes heal very quickly and permanent damage is not common.
+But left untreated, even a minor injury can become infected and cause permanent vision loss.

 The best way to irrigate is in the shower.
-Run any temperature water you find comfortable and stand facing the water, letting it hit your forehead and run over your face.
-It isn’t necessary to hold your eyes open, just keep blinking as the water runs over them.
+Run any temperature water you find comfortable and stand facing the water.
+Let the water hit your forehead and run over your face.
+It isn’t necessary to hold your eyes open; just keep blinking as the water runs over them.

 If you don’t have access to a shower use another source of clean, running water.

-If you are wearing contact lenses, remove them before or during irrigation and discard them.
+If you are wearing contact lenses, remove them before or during irrigation and throw them away.

-If your child won’t tolerate the shower: Run a bath of plain water (no bubbles) and make a game of it with lots of splashing and pouring.
-As with the shower, the child just needs to blink while the water runs over her face.
+If your child won’t tolerate the shower: Run a bath of plain water (no bubbles).
+Make a game of it, with lots of splashing and pouring.
+Your child just needs to blink while the water runs over her face.
 It may be helpful to have another child in the tub.

-How long to do it: You usually want to irrigate for about 15 minutes, although for caustic substances (like degreasers or toilet bowl cleaners) you may need to continue for 30 minutes.
-Setting a timer or having someone else watch the time for you will help make sure you irrigate long enough.
+How long to do it: You usually want to irrigate for about 15 minutes.
+However, for caustic substances (like degreasers or toilet bowl cleaners) you may need to irrigate for 30 minutes.
+Set a timer or have someone else watch the time for you.
+This ensures you irrigate long enough.

-Tap water can be hard on the eyes and after irrigation they will likely feel a little dry and irritated.
-Let them rest for another 15 minutes after irrigation before deciding if further action is needed.
+Tap water can be hard on the eyes.
+After irrigation they will likely feel a little dry and irritated.
+Let them rest for 15 minutes before deciding whether you need to do more.
 You may find it helpful to lay down, close your eyes and lay a cool washcloth over them.

-Don’t use medicated drops after an eye exposure.
-They can irritate your eyes even more and make it hard to determine whether you need medical care.
+Don’t use medicated drops after eye exposures.
+They can irritate your eyes even more and make it hard to know if you need medical care.

-What’s normal: Your eyes may be pink and a little puffy after irrigating them, and your vision may be slightly hazy for a short time.
+What’s normal: Your eyes may be pink and a little puffy after irrigating them.
+Your vision may be slightly hazy for a short time.

-What’s not normal: Pain, any vision change that doesn’t clear up quickly, or feeling like there is sand or an eyelash in your eye.
-These suggest injury to the cornea and require immediate medical attention.
-Failing to get treatment for an eye injury may lead to permanent vision loss if you don’t get treatment.
+What’s not normal: Pain, vision changes or feeling like there is sand or an eyelash in your eye.
+These can mean you’ve injured your cornea, and you need immediate medical attention.
+You can have permanent vision loss if you don’t get treatment.

 Don’t ask a small child if her eyes hurt.
-Let her return to normal activities and watch for signs of irritation such as excessive blinking, watering or rubbing.
-If irrigation doesn’t clear these up, or if you are not able to perform a thorough irrigation, your child will need medical attention.
+Let her go back to her normal activities.
+Watch for signs of irritation, like excessive blinking, watering or rubbing.
+If irrigation doesn’t clear these up, or if you can’t do a thorough irrigation, your child will need medical attention.

 Getting medical care

-If medical care is needed, it is usually best to go to an emergency room.
-A thorough eye exam requires a slit lamp, which is a kind of upright microscope used to look closely for injuries.
+If you need medical care, it is usually best to go to an emergency room.
+A thorough eye exam requires a slit lamp, which is a kind of upright microscope.
 Emergency rooms have slit lamps but most doctor’s offices and urgent care clinics don’t.

 For a minor corneal abrasion you will likely be sent home with an antibiotic ointment, a pain reliever and instructions to follow up with an opthamologist.
 If you have a severe injury, they will try to bring in a specialist to see you right away.

-Healthy eyes recover from superficial injuries very quickly but you only get two, so take exposures seriously and treat them promptly.
+Healthy eyes recover from superficial injuries very quickly.
+But you only get two eyes, so take eye exposures seriously and treat them promptly.

 Like what you’ve read here?
 Buy the book!